hqcfmlno1/Legal-Judgment-Prediction/README.md

-# Vietnamese Legal Judgment Prediction System (LJP-RAG)
+# Vietnamese Legal Judgment Prediction System (LJP-Graph-Augmented-RAG)

-A Retrieval-Augmented Generation (RAG) system for predicting legal outcomes and penalties from criminal act descriptions in Vietnamese.
-The system integrates hybrid search (BM25 + vector cosine distance) and Graph Law Reference Expansion.
+A Graph-Augmented Retrieval-Augmented Generation (RAG) system for predicting legal outcomes and penalties from criminal act descriptions in Vietnamese.
+The system integrates hybrid search (BM25 + vector cosine distance) with a structured legal reference graph (Graph Law Reference Expansion) to augment the LLM's context with logically related laws.

 ---